Terms & Conditions

 II.
 Debit card.
 No limit.

-VI.
+IV.
 Bank transfer.
-Payments to Burstow & Hewett clients account
+Payments to Burstow & Hewett Clients Account

 - Collection and storage.
 Goods can be collected as soon as they are paid for and within 7 days of the sale.
 If goods remain with us and we have no contrary written advice of your intentions the items will be moved to storage and reasonable labour charges levied and storage at the rate of £2 + vat per lot per day per lot for small items and £5 per lot per day for furniture and large items.